Nevada Consumer Resources

 Living in Nevada?
 Looking for state resources?
 This page will help direct you to the content you may need.
 We have links for a variety of searches you may have – state agencies, legal needs, educational, health, financial, and employment-related inquiries.
 Our comprehensive list of links will direct you to the right sites.

 Below is each link, as well as a summary of what each has to offer.
 Any necessary contact information is included as well.

 Attorney General – This office is in place to protect families, children, consumers, and other residents in Nevada.
 You can learn more about child advocacy through links on the site.
 Navigate to the consumer protection links to find out how to protect yourself against deceptive trade, fraud, and scams.
-You can also file a complaint through the website.
+You can also report issues through the website.

 Small Claims Court – Reference our article to get a better sense of how Nevada’s small claims court system operates.
 You can view court cost limits, attorney requirements, and appeal processes.
 Discover special provisions in Nevada’s law, and where you can go to sue.

 Lemon Law – Our article on Nevada lemon laws will help if you or someone you know has a recently purchased vehicle that isn’t working the way it should.
 Read about what requirements must be met to apply the lemon law.
 You can also read about what steps to take to pursue your case.
 Using this article as a consumer guide will get you on the right path to getting into a reliable vehicle.

 Department of Education – This website provides a comprehensive look at various educational programs and opportunities within Nevada.
 You can view school funding and curriculum requirements.
 Prospective educators can read about employment opportunities.
 Learn about upcoming events and grant funding through school calendars on the site.